There are numerous Costa Rica volcanoes that you have to visit.

 With a country so rich in natural wonders, tagging one as the best among the rest is a tricky business.

 We are pleased to name you the most outstanding Costa Rica volcanoes that you have to visit and see for yourself.

 4 Costa Rica Volcanoes that you have to visit

 1. Arenal Volcano

 The Arenal Volcano is a well-known volcano near San Jose, Costa Rica.

 It is located in the province of Alajuela in the district of La Fortuna, just about 90 kilometers away from San Jose.

-The Arenal is 1,670 metres or 5,479 feet high and is classified as an active stratovolcano.
+The Arenal is 1,670 meters or 5,479 feet high and is classified as an active stratovolcano.

-One of the many interesting Arenal Volcano facts to know is that it is considered as one of the most active volcanoes not only in Costa Rica but also in the rest of the world.
+One of the many interesting Arenal Volcano facts to know is that it is considered one of the most active volcanoes in Costa Rica and the rest of the world.

 There has been a constant lava production within its midst since the year 1968.